What is Information Technology?

 5. Include Character Reference

 Last is the character reference.
 The character reference is an essential aspect of the resume.
 It details your previous work-related individuals (supervisors, team leaders, or boss).
 You should include how the interviewer or the Human Resource personnel can reach these individuals.
 Included should be their mobile numbers, e-mail addresses, and how are you related to them and in what way.
-Proofread your resume before printing or sending it to the company or organization where you are applying.
+Proofread your simple resume before printing or sending it to the company or organization where you are applying.
 Make a sample for your written proofreading if needed.